ishitapareek/ishitapareek/README.md

 - 🧩 Strengthening logical thinking and problem-solving skills
 - 🌱 Improving through iteration, not shortcuts

-This GitHub profile is my **learning journal and technical portfolio**.
+This GitHub profile serves as both my **learning journal and technical portfolio**.

 ---